mergermarket/rest-api-guidelines/README.md

 # Query, Sorting and Pagination

-- Query parameters with the same name but multiple values should be logically OR and be comma-separated under the same key in order to keep the URL compact. e.g. _show only reviews from German or Spanish wines_ [`http://localhost:10010/v1/reviews?countries=germany,spain`](http://localhost:10010/v1/reviews?countries=germany,spain)
+- Query parameters with the same name but multiple values should be logically OR and be comma-separated under the same key in order to keep the URL compact. e.g. _show only reviews from German or Spanish wines_: `http://api.example.com/v1/reviews?countries=germany,spain`
-- Free text search should be accomplished by passing a `q` parameter containing the url encoded string to be searched. e.g. _show only reviews that mention "acidity"_ [`http://localhost:10010/v1/reviews?q=acidity`](http://localhost:10010/v1/reviews?q=acidity)
+- Free text search should be accomplished by passing a `q` parameter containing the url encoded string to be searched. e.g. _show only reviews that mention "acidity"_ `http://api.example.com/v1/reviews?q=acidity`
 - Prefer the use of cursoring over pagination, unless there is a valid reason to do so
 - If using pagination instead of cursoring use `size` and `offset` parameters to define the bounds of the pages.
 If a `size` is not passed, fallback to a sensible default
-- If sorting, use `+` and `-` characters to determine field sort order. e.g. _show all reviews by their review score descending_ [`http://localhost:10010/v1/reviews?sort=+points`](http://localhost:10010/v1/reviews?sort=%2Bpoints)
+- If sorting, use `+` and `-` characters to determine field sort order. e.g. _show all reviews by their review score descending_: `http://api.example.com/v1/reviews?sort=+points`
 - For more complex querying and sorting, for example using `<`, `>`, `!=`, or other logical operators, consider passing the query in the body of the request as illustrated in the [Elasticsearch API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html)
-- Consider including a correlation ID in the error response to allow the request to be traced through your system which can either be passed in as a request header or generated on the server by your client.
-[See example here](https://github.com/mergermarket/lead-admin/blob/359463927cca7b47837b8686ae716713597cdebf/src/server/middleware/correlation-id.ts)
+- Consider including a correlation ID (`X-Correlation-Id`) in the error response to allow the request to be traced through your system which can either be passed in as a request header or generated on the server by your client.

 # Errors